-If you are new to this virtual ministry, I'm Felecia Killings, the Founder of The Foundation and Creator of LiyahAmore University.
+If you are new to this virtual ministry, I'm Felecia Killings, the Founder of The Foundation, The Christian Writerpreneurs Movement and the Creator of LiyahAmore University.
 I've worked with new Christian Authors since 2011, helping men and women build a business or ministry around their authorship.

 My platform provides writerpreneurs like you the best resources and training materials that will help you manifest your vision as an author.

 Now, for today's lesson, I want to help you understand what it means to be truly focused on your mission and vision.

 I'm going to share how this particular trait is crucial to your growth and increase.

 More specifically, I want to dive into the following areas:

 So, let's spend some time together with this lesson.
 While it will be rather extensive, it is certainly worth your time.

 Before we dive into this new lesson, let me honor our Beloved sponsor, Author Shani Mixon.

 Shani Mixon is a Christian Fiction author who has a vision to share realistic life stories in the form of a literary masterpiece.
 She loves God and applies a biblical eye and touch to the lives of each one of her characters.
 If you enjoy a good read that involves drama, love, hurt, twists, and turns, then she is your author.

 Mixon is the wife of Pastor Jay L Mixon, and the First Lady of Wake Up and Worship Ministries.
 She also works in the community as an educator.